StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 {% tabs %}
 {% tab title="Kubernetes, OpenShift" %}
-Follow the instructions on the Kubernetes Agent page to [track the status OpenMetrics check](/setup/agent/kubernetes.md#agent-check-status)
+Follow the instructions on the Kubernetes Agent page to [track the status of the OpenMetrics check](/setup/agent/kubernetes.md#agent-check-status)
 {% endtab %}
 {% tab title="Docker, Linux, Windows" %}
 Run the Agent status subcommand and look for `openmetrics` under the `Checks` section.